dleacock/ClusterSharding/README.md

+### Simple ClusterSharding project

+While working on a different project I realized my ClusterSharding knowledge was lacking a few key elements so create this spin-off to gain a better understanding of how to shard actors as well as create an http endpoint to access their state.
+This is based off the akka-samples project but I whittled it down to the bare bones in hopes it may help others.

+Please feel free to make improvements if needed.
+Note that this is just Cluster Sharding and does not involve persistence so actor state is lost eventually once all nodes are down.

 #### A three node cluster in separate JVMs

 In the first terminal window, start the first seed node with the following command: